 People who have a relative with thyroid disease (either hyperthyroidism or hypothyroidism) are at a higher risk of developing hypothyroidism compared to the rest of the population.
 The genetics of hypothyroidism however are complex and it is not possible to predict if someone will develop hypothyroidism by a genetic test.

-Hypothyroidism can rarely be present at birth (known as congenital hypothyroidism).
+Hypothyroidism can also very rarely be seen at birth (known as congenital hypothyroidism).
 All newborn babies in the UK are screened for congenital hypothyroidism by a heel prick test a few days after they are born.
 Some causes of congenital hypothyroidism are inherited.

 How is hypothyroidism diagnosed?

 Hypothyroidism should be diagnosed by a doctor.
 To make an accurate diagnosis, a full medical history is first taken, followed by a physical examination and blood tests.
-The blood levels of thyroxine and thyroid stimulating hormone are measured.
-If hypothyroidism is confirmed, the levels of thyroid antibodies may also be measured.
+The blood levels of the thyroid hormone thyroxine and thyroid stimulating hormone are measured.
+If hypothyroidism is confirmed, the levels of antibodies made by specific parts of the thyroid gland may also be measured.
 These tests are carried out on an outpatient basis, most often in a doctor’s surgery.

 How is hypothyroidism treated?

-Hypothyroidism is treated with levothyroxine tablets – a synthetic version of thyroxine given to replace the sub-optimal level of thyroid hormone.
+Hypothyroidism is treated with levothyroxine tablets – a synthetic version of thyroxine given to replace the sub-optimal level of thyroid hormones.
 The treatment is given on an outpatient basis.
-Once the levothyroxine is absorbed in the bloodstream, it is converted to triiodothyronine which is the active hormone that the tissues and cells require.
+Once the levothyroxine is absorbed in the bloodstream, it is converted to triiodothyronine, which is the active thyroid hormone that the tissues and cells require to function.
 Combination treatment of levothyroxine and triiodothyronine should not be used unless further research published in peer-reviewed journals demonstrates a greater benefit.